It is raining in southern Afghanistan.

 “Lemme guess, didn’t do any of the above?”
 I stop, stretch my neck and let the rumble of diesel engines in the background dominate for a few moments.

 “Nope, son of a bitch left the vehicle, ditched his escort, went up to the checkpoint, and started talking to the ‘ghans.
 Some fuck pulled the cord on a vest.”
 Shaking his head slowly, Ernest scratches the bridge of his nose and sighs loudly.
 “Big one, probably twenty, maybe twenty five pounds of Semtex.
 Found dude’s left boot, bit of foot, and that’s it.”

 “Huh.”
 A minute or so passes before either of us say anything.
 I am the first to speak.
 “I’m not sure what to do here.
 You realize the last interaction we had was us ambushing him with Jason Segel’s dick, right?”

 “I mean is that terminally fucked up, funny, or what?”
 I sort of snicker under my breath wondering if it is appropriate to actually find this amusing.
 "I'm in sort of a moral dilemma here.
-I mean part of me really wants to laugh at this shit, another part wants to cry, and a third part just wants to fucking cry.
+I mean part of me really wants to laugh at this shit, another part wants to not give a shit, and a third part just wants to fucking cry.
 And actually, now that I think about it, there's a fourth part that wants to write his family and fucking apologize."